General Certificate of Education: England and Wales

-Letter grades are used, with A, B, C, D, and E representing a pass and U (unclassified) representing a fail.
-After leading British universities had expressed concerns that the A grade alone would no longer be enough to distinguish the most exceptional candidates, the A* grade was introduced (GCSE, the replacement of GCE and CSE) for students who achieve 80% and above in the overall A-Level qualification and achieve 90% and over in all A2 (this applies to GCSE and not GCE but may apply to CSE) modules.
+For A-levels, letter grades are used, with A, B, C, D, and E representing a pass and U (unclassified) representing a fail.
+An even higher A* grade was introduced in 2010 after leading British universities had expressed concerns that the A grade alone would no longer be enough to distinguish the most exceptional candidates.

-A new 9-1 grading system in GCSEs was phased in from 2017 (the replacement of A*-U, with U being retained).
+A new 9-1 grading system for GCSEs was phased in from 2017 (the replacement of A*-U, with U being retained).
 Grade 9 is situated above the former A*, which is a Grade 8.